 FSA Use-It-or-Lose-It Rule

 Losing unspent FSA funds was dis-affectionately dubbed as the “use-or-lose-it” rule.
 And the funds you lost were eaten up by your employer into an FSA slush fund of sorts.
 Bummer, right?
-The “use-or-lose-it” rule has dissuaded many people from contributing to FSAs altogether.
+The “use-or-lose-it” rule had dissuaded many people from contributing to FSAs altogether.
 One thing worse than medical expenses (which are awful in their own right) is seeing money you’ve earned and set aside for medical expenses taken away by your employer because you couldn’t spend it in time.

 To encourage more participation, a few years ago, the IRS began allowing a grace period of up to 2 months and 15 days in which funds from the previous year could be spent in the following year.
 Still, people were turned off.

 The IRS then decided to completely re-evaluate the “use it or lose it” rule.
 And, it turns out that they have since made a ruling on it.
-They didn’t get rid of it altogether, unfortunately, but that was an unrealistic dream (lots of tax revenue potentially lost).
+They didn’t get rid of it altogether, unfortunately, but there was a huge positive development.

-Employer plans are now permitted to allow plan participants to carry over up to $570 (inflation adjusted each year) of their unused health FSA balances remaining at the end of a plan year in to the next year.
+The IRS permitted a new FSA carryover rule – allowing employer plan participants to carry over 20% of the maximum annual FSA contribution (inflation adjusted each year) of their unused FSA balances remaining at the end of a plan year to the next year.